SimonMuigai/SimonMuigai/README.md

 # 💫 About Me:
-I'm currently working on a wiki leaks anonymous website that allows users in Kenya to post exposes, about whatever it is<br>I am currently learning React Native<br>Ask me about Arduino sensors<br>I run on coffee and bad dad jokes
+🔭I'm currently working on a wiki leaks anonymous website that allows users in Kenya to post exposes, about whatever it is<br>🌳I am currently learning React Native<br>⚡Ask me about Arduino sensors<br>☕I run on coffee and bad dad jokes

 ## 🌐 Socials: